Third party phone support

 Officially, we're unable to guarantee service to any phone not sold through Virgin Plus - as such, this would include OnePlus phones.
 In the case of repairs we would not be able to assist, and it would be something needed to be accounted for if you had technical issues at any point in the future.

-If you would like, you can punch in the IMEI of your new phone into our IMEI checkerOpens in a new tab or window - this will provide a broad stroke of a yes or no if your specific phone is supported, but cannot make assurances to the quality of service (i.e. being able to make use of 5G)
+If you would like, you can punch in the IMEI of your new phone into our IMEI checkerOpens in a new tab or window - this will provide a broad stroke of a yes or no if your specific phone is supported, but cannot make assurances to the quality of service.

 Let us know if you have any further questions.